YihaoAng/TSGBench/README.md

 ## TSG Methods

-TSGBench surveys Time Series Generation (TSG) methods by different backbone models and their specialties.
+TSGBench surveys a diverse range of Time Series Generation (TSG) methods by different backbone models and their specialties.
+The table below provides an overview of these methods along with their references.